RichardDooling/Entertainment_Law/First_Amendment-Obscenity/First_Amendment-Obscenity.md

 prove guilt beyond all possible doubt.
 As noted in [*Hamling v.
-United States*](http://scholar.google.com/scholar_case?case=487349011929396754&q=luke+records+navarro&hl=en&as_sdt=2006&scilh=0) (US 1974), "It is common experience that different juries may reach different results ...
-This is one of the consequences we accept under our jury system."
+United States*](http://scholar.google.com/scholar_case?case=487349011929396754&q=luke+records+navarro&hl=en&as_sdt=2006&scilh=0) (US 1974), "It is common experience that different juries may reach different results &hellip; This is one of the consequences we accept under our jury system."
 The same holds true when the court is the finder of fact in a bench trial.
 Application of the "community" and "average person" standards are no different than that of applying the standard of the